 According to the Health And Safety At Work Act of 1974, employers are responsible for maintaining a safe and hygienic environment for their employees.
 They are supposed to conduct regular risk assessments to identify health and safety hazards (factors that could cause an accident).
 Then, the employer is supposed to remove the hazard, repair the hazard or apply control measures to reduce the risk the hazard poses.
 For example, if a hand railing has come loose at the wall, creating a risk of employees falling down the stairs at work, the employer is supposed to repair the hand railing immediately.
 If they neglect to do so, and a colleague falls down the stairs at work, this is negligence on the part of the business or organisation.

 If it can be proven that your employer was responsible for you falling downstairs at work and that you were injured as a result, this would breach their duty of care towards you.
-As a result, the employer could be held liable for your injuries and have to pay you compensation.
+As a result, the employer could be held liable for your injuries.
+They could have to pay you compensation.

 Many people are anxious about making a compensation claim against their employer.
 However, you shouldn’t worry.
-First of all, employers are obliged to have public liability insurance for their employees in case a worker is injured and needs to make a claim.
+First of all, employers are obliged to have public liability insurance for their employees.
+They should have this in case a worker is injured and needs to make a claim.
 Secondly, an employer is not supposed to discriminate against or fire an employee for making a compensation claim for an accident at work.
 If you make a claim for falling downstairs at work, with Accident Claims UK, we will be sure that we handle your claim against your employer in a professional manner.

 If you are injured or ill because of an accident at work, you should report your accident and injury to your HR department or the person responsible for Health and Safety.
 They should record the accident in the company’s accident log book.
 Make sure they do so accurately, recording the date, time, place, details of your accident and injuries or illness.
 If the injuries or illness are defined as serious enough, a RIDDOR report should be made by your employer.
 RIDDOR stands for Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, 2013, which state that injuries occurred in the workplace meeting certain criteria, should be reportable to the HSE.